xelatihy/yocto-gl/readme.md

 ## Credits

-This library includes code from the PCG random number generator, the LLVM thread pool, boost hash_combine, Pixar multijittered sampling, code from "Real-Time Collision Detection" by Christer Ericson, base64 encode/decode by René Nyffenegger and public domain code from github.com/sgorsten/linalg, gist.github.com/badboy/6267743 and
+This library includes code from the PCG random number generator, boost hash_combine, Pixar multijittered sampling, code from "Real-Time Collision Detection" by Christer Ericson, base64 encode/decode by René Nyffenegger and public domain code from github.com/sgorsten/linalg, gist.github.com/badboy/6267743 and